andy-sweet/fcdiff/doc/methods.rst

     p(r_{nu}; \pi)  = \pi^{r_{nu}} (1 - \pi)^{1 - r_{nu}}

 where :math:`\pi \in (0, 1)` is the parameter of a Bernoulli distribution.
+You can sample from this distribution with :meth:`IARModel.sample_R`.

 Let :math:`T_{nmu}` be a Bernoulli random variable indicating that the connection between regions :math:`n` and :math:`m` of patient :math:`u` is